Pterostylis alveata: Taxonomy and naming

 Pterostylis alveata was first formally described in 1939 by John ("Ros") Garnet from a specimen collected on Snake Island.
 The description was published in The Victorian Naturalist.
 The specific epithet (alveata) is a Latin word meaning "hollowed out".

 Distribution and habitat

-The coastal greenhood grows among grasses in moist coastal woodland and scrub between Melbourne in Victoria and Nelson Bay in New South Wales.
+Coastal greenhood grows among grasses in moist coastal woodland and scrub between Melbourne in Victoria and Nelson Bay in New South Wales.